thmsfnr/DataScience/README.md

 ## Data Science Project

-<em>Analysis of the nuclear phase-out in French electricity production</em>
+<em>This project is an analysis of the nuclear phase-out in French electricity production achieved during a course at Polytech Montpellier</em>

 ***